reebhub/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/overview.markdown

 {NOTE: }

-* A sharded database can be created via API or using Studio.
+* A sharded database can be [created via Studio](../sharding/administration/studio-admin#creating-a-sharded-database).

 * A RavenDB cluster can run sharded and non-sharded databases in parallel.

 * RavenDB (6.0 and on) supports sharding by default, no further steps are required to enable the feature.
 {NOTE/}

-To create a sharded database via API, use [CreateDatabaseOperation](../client-api/operations/server-wide/create-database) as follows.

-{CODE-BLOCK:csharp}
-store.Maintenance.Server.Send(
-    new CreateDatabaseOperation(
-        new DatabaseRecord(database),
-        replicationFactor: 2, // Sharding Replication Factor
-        shardFactor: 3)); // Sharding Factor
-{CODE-BLOCK/}

 {PANEL/}